 Let’s see the top sweet item from different areas of Bangladesh.

 Roashgullah is the bearer of Bengali food.
 Many people understand Rosgullah when you say sweet.
 Not only in Bangladesh few foreigners also know that it’s a Bengali food if you mentioned the name.
-However, though the taste it gains popularity among locals before the outsider.
+However, the taste gains popularity among locals before the outsider.
 The raw material of the Rosgullah is milk.
-Each bite of it you will realize why the name is Rosgullah.
+With each bite of it, you will realize why the name is Rosgullah.
 The soaked syrup will come when you bite or chew it.

-People whoever likes sweet dessert Sandesh will be one of the favorite ones for them.
-After taking a piece of Sandesh inside the mouth maybe you will close your eyes due to the blend chenna(make from milk), sugar or molasses.
+People who like sweet dessert Sandesh will be one of their favorite ones.
+After taking a piece of Sandesh inside the mouth maybe you will close your eyes due to the blend of chenna(make from milk), sugar, or molasses.
 This dried sweet is another favorite item throughout the country.
 Years after years it’s a traditional food of Bangladesh.

 Among various sweet items, Chom Chom takes a special place in Bangladesh.
 After making the Chomchom with the chenna it put to the sugar syrup to soak the syrup.
 Then the mawa is the coat over the Chomchom to give it a juicy taste.
 It’s called Khir Chomchom which is a bit tastier than Chomchom which doesn’t have any coating over it.
 Most people know it as Chom Chom or few people say danadar sweet.

-After frying it is soaked up like other sweet snacks but a short time.
-One of the variants of jilapi is Shahi Jilabi which is deep-fried and crunchy include its own taste.
+After frying it is soaked up like other sweet snacks but for a short time.
+One of the variants of jilapi is Shahi Jilabi which is deep-fried and crunchy includes its own taste.

 If you expect something superisticfragilisticexpialydoucous that means extraordinarily good then Pyesh may be the desert.
 It contains thick creamy milk, sugar, rice, ghee, bay leaf, cardamon, nuts, and dry fruits.
 Once you taste it most probably you will be eager to taste it again.

 Probably you know about Jilapi as I mentioned earlier.
-But this variant of Jilapi is made with chenna, flour & khoya, that are bit dense and spiral-like jilapi.
+But this variant of Jilapi is made with chenna, flour & khoya, which are a bit dense and spiral-like jilapi.
 It is better to taste when eat is warm.
-Definitely , it’s tasteful easy Bangladeshi sweet snack.
+Definitely, it’s a tasteful easy Bangladeshi sweet snack.
 But, it is less available in the city area but you could get it in the rural area.